-I have also done my share of rewriting, script doctoring, and even ghost-writing, sometimes for good money, but too rarely for on-screen credit.
-I’m also a regular semi-finalist in some of your favorite screenplay competitions such as the Austin Film Festival & Screenplay Competition, The Page competition, and (obviously) The Canadian International Film Festival.
+I have also done my share of rewriting, script doctoring, and even ghostwriting, sometimes for good money, but too rarely for on-screen credit.
+I’m also a regular semi-finalist in some of your favorite screenplay competitions such as the Austin Film Festival & Screenplay Competition, The Page competition, and all the others.